-Get out of the classroom and into the real world with projects such as:
+Get into the real world with projects such as:

 Use the skills you’ll learn in this program to find a career you’ll love.
 Possibilities include: